gaze-network/gaze-indexer/README.md

 <!-- omit from toc -->
 # Gaze Indexer
 Gaze Indexer is an open-source and modular indexing client for Bitcoin meta-protocols.
 It has support for Bitcoin and Runes out of the box, but other meta-protocols can be easily implemented.
+It is built with extensibility in mind, allowing developers to easily implement new indexer modules and APIs.

+Gaze Indexer also comes with a block reporting system for verifying data integrity of indexers.
+Visit the [Gaze Network dashboard](https://dash.gaze.network) to see the status of other indexers.

 - [Modules](#modules)
   - [1.
 Bitcoin](#1-bitcoin)